hydrusnetwork/hydrus/docs/privacy.md

 *   **Access key: `4a285629721ca442541ef2c15ea17d1f7f7578b0c3f4f5f2a05f8f0ab297786f`**

-    This is in your _services->manage services_ panel, and acts like a password.
+    This is in your `services->edit` panel, and acts like a password.
 Keep this absolutely secret--only you know it, and no one else ever needs to.
 If the server has not had its code changed, it does not actually know this string, but it is stores special data that lets it _verify_ it when you 'log in'.

 *   **Account ID: `207d592682a7962564d52d2480f05e72a272443017553cedbd8af0fecc7b6e0a`**

-    This can be copied from a button in your _services->review services_ panel, and acts a bit like a semi-private username.
+    This can be copied from a button in your _services->review_ panel, and acts a bit like a semi-private username.
 Only janitors should ever have access to this.
 If you ever want to contact the server admin about an account upgrade or similar, they will need to know this so they can load up your account and alter it.

 When you generate a new account, the client first asks the server for a list of available auto-creatable account types, then asks for a registration token for one of them, then uses the token to generate an access key.
 The server is never told anything about you, and it forgets your IP address as soon as it finishes talking to you.